robertschneiderman/rapidCSS/readme.md

 ## Introduction

 RapidCSS is a NPM package and a command line utility that helps users automate declaring selectors in CSS files, based off of the selectors declared in their project... whether that be HTML, JSX, ERB or any other type of file format.
-This utility works nicely alongside a very fast... *code in the browser* workflow.
+This utility works nicely alongside a very fast *code in the browser* workflow.

 ## Installation